Online bingo is a big deal in the UK. Check our guide and discover the best UK online bingo rooms and free no deposit bingo bonuses!

 80 Ball Bingo

 80 ball bingo may not be as popular as 90 ball bingo, but it is still one of the favourites.
 Given that it is more difficult to find on some bingo sites online, it is a nice surprise to find it. there are reasons to consider playing it if you can find it.
-This is a quicker game as there are less balls involved.
+This is a quicker game as there are fewer balls involved.

 The cards are also structured slightly differently.
 They have 4 columns and 4 lines, which makes up 16 numbers in total per card.
 There are slight differences between 80 and 90 ball Bingo, but you can easily get the hang of it, like any type of bingo.
-You can also look up the rules and differences before you play, which can help majorly.
+You can also lookup the rules and differences before you play, which can help majorly.

 In summary, 80 Ball Bingo is comprised of:

 - Rows on Each Card – 4

 75 Ball Bingo